Skip to Content

 Joint custody can, of course, be beneficial for the child if the parents are interested in and capable of working together for the child's best interests.
 On the other hand, it can be disastrous if one parent is bent on obstructing or undermining the other parent or the child.

-The gender of the parent has no effect on custody, as each parent has equal grounds to ask for custody, visitation, or support.
+No, state law requires custody to be determined based on what is in the child's best interests.
+The gender of the parent does not affect custody, as each parent has equal grounds to ask for custody, visitation, or support.
 Keep in mind, the father must establish paternity if he wishes to ask for these same rights.

-At What Age Can a Child Refuse Visitation in North Carolina?
+When Can a Child Refuse Visitation in North Carolina?

-What is Considered an "Unfit" Parent in NC?
+What Is Considered an "Unfit" Parent in NC?

 • Past or current alcohol or substance abuse.